devhawk/blog-posts/Posts/20060621-2114-gartner-ea-summit-day-one/json-content.md

     at scale and there is a good recipe for how enterprises need to run their IT department.

-The final session I went to today was Nick Gall on <span>[Architecture for the Agile Enterprise: Integrating EA & SOA](http://agendabuilder.gartner.com/EA4/webpages/SessionDetail.aspx?EventSessionId=863).
+The final session I went to today was Nick Gall on [Architecture for the Agile Enterprise: Integrating EA & SOA](http://agendabuilder.gartner.com/EA4/webpages/SessionDetail.aspx?EventSessionId=863).
 The use of the term “agile” in this context was unfortunate, as he had